aichner/Express-Template/README.md

 -   Use `npm install` to install all dependencies
 -   Start a local copy of the docs site with `npm start`
--   Or build a local copy of the library with `npm run build`

 ## [](#bug-and-feature-requests)Bugs and feature requests